scheehan/File-Upload-with-Flask-HTMX-progress-bar/README.md

 - CDN is another way to install htmx library. refer to link for more info.
 https://htmx.org/docs/#via-a-cdn-e-g-unpkg-com

 2. Add htmx tag into html form tag as attribute. all htmx comes with hx prefix.
+Code snippet:
 ~~~
 <form id="my-form"
             hx-encoding="multipart/form-data"